MP Chris Pincher quits after losing groping appeal

 It described his "completely inappropriate" behaviour as an "abuse of power".

+It meant that if MPs had approved the recommendation - usually a formality - it would have triggered a recall petition which could have led to a by-election.

-In a statement, Mr Pincher said he came to the decision to resign after talking to his family and his staff.
+In a statement on Thursday, Mr Pincher said he came to the decision to resign after talking to his family and his staff.

 He said: "I do not want my constituents to be put to further uncertainty, and so in consequence I have made arrangements to resign and leave the Commons."